seanslma/maki/DevOps/Kubernetes/Ingress.md

 ## Ingress controller logs
 Find the type of Ingress Controller used.
 Then get the log of that Ingress Controller pod.
 ```
+kubectl logs --tail=20 <pod-name>  #display only most recent 20 lines of logs
+kubectl logs --since=1h <pod-name> #display all logs written in the last hour
 ```